Jayanagar, Mysore

-Jayanagar is a residential suburb of Mysore city, Karnataka state, India.
+Jayanagar is a residential suburb in Mysore city of the state of Karnataka in India.
 It is 4 km from the Mysore city bus stand.
 Noted landmarks in Jayanagar are Sankethi hostel, Srirama Mandira, ISKCON temple, Prashanth PG and Bedara Kannappa temple.

 Transport

 The nearest railway station is Ashokapuram, 2 kilometer away.
 City buses No. 53, 60, 61, 63 connect this suburb to the city bus stand.